estruyf/blog-content/content/posts/2025-11-28-from-prompt-engineering-to-agentic-ai-my-evolving-dev-workflow.md

 As the agent works, I watch its progress.
 And then I think: "It would be useful to have the session ID there, to show the speaker, to do XYZ."
 So my next prompt becomes:

-> "The backend you created, can you also add a couple of other properties to the API, like `sessionId` and `speakerDetails`, so this data can be shown on the session cards?"
+> The backend you created, can you also add a couple of other properties to the API, like `sessionId` and `speakerDetails`, so this data can be shown on the session cards?

 This approach is much quicker for me.
 I can quickly think about what I need, see the outcome, and refine.
 Instead of taking 20 minutes to fully spec it out upfront and then still having issues or ideas like "I could actually do it differently."